aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/_index.md

     rasterizationOptions.NoScaling = true;
 ```

 ## Step 4: Define Coordinates and Viewport

+Here we actually **set the viewport** (how to set viewport) by specifying the top‑left corner, width, and height of the area you want to export.

 ```csharp
     Point topLeft = new Point(500, 1000);